Table of contents

 What incognito mode doesn’t do

+Does incognito mode use cookies?
+It actually does during the session.
 While cookies, site data, and log-in information will be removed locally after you quit incognito mode, they can still be tracked as long as the session is active.
-As a result, websites can detect your ID, device, and browser type, and “guess” who you are based on this data.

-Incognito mode does nothing when it comes to protecting you from hackers or malware.
+Incognito mode does absolutely nothing when it comes to protecting you from hackers or malware.
 The sites you visit collect your digital fingerprint, including your location, language, device specification, and online behavior.
 When breached, this data can go to data brokers — companies that collect and sell personal data — or directly to cybercriminals, resulting in identity theft.

 Is incognito mode really private?